 Kimberly and her husband, Jimmy, would soon learn a lot about that mass, called a CPAM, or congenital pulmonary airway malformation.
 That’s its new name.
 It was previously termed a CCAM, or congenital cystic adenomatoid malformation.
 The new name defines more specifically where in the body the malformation occurs − in the lungs.

-“CPAM is a developmental malformation in how the lower respiratory tract and the fetal pulmonary beds are formed,” says Amy Ross, RN, MSN, CPN, a Fetal Care Center of Cincinnati nurse coordinator.
+“CPAM is a developmental malformation in how the lower respiratory tract and the fetal pulmonary beds are formed,” says Amy Ross, RN, MSN, CPN, a Cincinnati Fetal Center nurse coordinator.
 “In Kimberly’s baby, they didn’t grow normally in the fetal chest.
 What it can do is take the form of a mass of solid or liquid tissue that doesn’t let anything move through it.”
 The result can be a cancerous or noncancerous mass, usually on one or more lobes of the lung.

 In many of these cases, the mass is small enough that the pregnancy can continue to term with no complications.
 Sometimes a CPAM will even shrink or disappear during the third trimester.
 But in Ruthie’s case, the mass grew to be so large that it was creating serious health complications.
 The mass was pushing other organs and tissues to the side, compressing blood vessels and making it harder for the heart to circulate blood, and causing the potential for heart failure, known as hydrops.
 Left untreated, Ruthie’s health would have been severely compromised.